ArangoDB-Community/pyArango/README.rst

 a Collection and then create instances of this Collection in several databases.
 The same goes for graphs

 In other words, you can have two databases **cache_db** and **real_db** each of them with an instance of a **Users** Collection.
-You can then be assured that documents from both collections will be subjected to the same validation rules.
+You can then be assured that documents of both collections will be subjected to the same validation rules.
 Ain't that cool?

-You can be 100% permissive or enforce schemas and validate fields on set, on save or on both.
+You can be 100% permissive or enforce schemas and validate fields, on set, on save or both.

 Initiatilisation and document saving